 Our students consistently receive professional recognition, winning awards and finalist nominations in the national coveted Walkleys and Melbourne Press Club's Quill awards, which attract the best journalism entries in Australia.
 We also encourage and mentor students to publish in more mainstream media.
 We encourage all our students to produce self-authored work for publication and broadcast, which they can add to their portfolios for future employment.

 We support a Monash Journalism awards night run by and for our undergraduate students.
-The event develops a strong sense of inclusion and community and integrates our industry relationships.Journalism at Monash is taught and practiced in strict accordance with the Australian Journalists’ Code of Ethics.
+The event develops a strong sense of inclusion and community and integrates our industry relationships.Journalism at Monash is taught and practiced in strict accordance with the MEAA Journalist Code of Ethics.

 Monash Media Lab

-Monash Media, Film and Journalism students have a professional media environment right on campus - the Monash Media Lab, a spectacular state-of-the art facility which boasts:
+Monash Media, Film and Journalism students have a professional media environment right on campus - the Monash Media Lab, a facility consisting of:

 - two radio and sound production studios with a control-room/audio production and teaching suites;